Lino Kasten

-Lino Kasten (born 17 January 2001) is a German professional footballer who plays as a goalkeeper for G2 Football Club in Kings League Germany.
+Lino Kasten (born 17 January 2001) is a German professional footballer who plays as a goalkeeper for SpVgg Bayreuth].

 Club career

 On 1 September 2022, Kasten was released by VfL Wolfsburg.
 Kasten would be signed by Regionalliga Nordost club VSG Altglienicke in 2023, where he would make 30 appearances before terminating his contract at his request on 8 April 2025.
 Kasten would then sign for G2 Football Club, the football division of German esports club G2 Esports, for the seven-a-side football league Kings League Germany.

 International career

 Kasten has represented Germany at youth international level.